kaazing/webrtc/README.md

 0. Remove any mention to kaazing.example.com or any other "example.com" from the /etc/hosts file

-0. You may now connect to https://kaazing.example.com which will be resolved via DNS to either one of the two containers.
+0. You may now connect to https://kaazing.example.com/demo which will be resolved via DNS to either one of the two containers.

 Additional notes:

   - The BIND dns server has the webmin interface set-up.
 You can access it on 172.18.0.2:10000.
 The username is 'root' and the password is 'password'.
   - The BIND dns server has an additional DNS the server 172.30.201.2.
 If your network uses a different one, you may modify the file dns/data/bind/etc/named.conf with the proper IP.
+     - To do this in most versions of Ubuntu, you need to do the following:
+        0. Add the line ``nameserver 172.18.0.2`` in /etc/resolvconf/resolv.conf.d/head
+        0. Run the command ``ifdown lo; ifup lo``
+     - On other versions of Linux, if the /etc/resolv.conf is not dynamically generated, you can edit directly and then restart the interface.
-  - The demo creates 2 gateways but only one coturn and one broker.
+  - The demo creates 2 gateways and 2 coturn servers but just one broker.
 Shutting down either of the gateways will nevertheless allow access to the website, but the browser will have to be refreshed.